Do You Need a Lawyer?

 At eight percent interest per year, that would be over one million dollars in lost income by age 70.
 I have had clients suffer a $45,000 per year reduction in income while an expungement proceeding was pending in court, so the real number could be in the millions, depending upon career path.

 Is Jail or Prison Time Probable if Convicted?

 If you are charged with a serious criminal offense, there may be a threat of jail or even prison time.
 Even for minor crimes, jail can be a real threat, when a person has prior convictions.
 The maximum possible incarceration term specified in the criminal statute charged is rarely executed.
 In felony cases, the Minnesota or Federal Sentencing Guidelines will provide a “presumptive sentence” after based upon the severity level of the offense of conviction and criminal history score.

 Though there can be upward or downward departures from the presumptive sentence, it is useful to look at the presumptive sentence.
 There are also “mandatory minimum” sentencing statutes in Minnesota and United States Statutes which can be cruel, severe, and lengthier than the presumptive guidelines sentence.
 It is vital to consult a criminal defense lawyer to discuss these factors.
 In non-felony, misdemeanor cases, up to one year in jail can be possible in Minnesota cases.

 If It Is Important to You, Then It’s Worth Getting the Best Lawyer You Can to Help

 This article was written by Minneapolis Criminal Lawyer Thomas Gallagher.
 Gallagher answers questions about Minnesota law court cases and issues every day, free, over the phone.
 He also provides free half-hour office consultations by appointment.
-You can give Gallagher a call with your question or to make an appointment at 612 333-1500.
+You can give Gallagher a call with your question at 612 333-1500.